 James Dimeas is a nationally-recognized, award-winning, DUI lawyer.
-James Dimeas has been handling DUI cases throughout Chicago, Cook County, DuPage County, Kane County, and Lake County, for over 26 years.
+James Dimeas has been handling DUI cases throughout Chicago, Cook County, DuPage County, Kane County, and Lake County, for over-27 years.
 Attorney and Practice Magazine gave James Dimeas the "Top 10 Criminal Defense Attorney Award for Illinois,"and the "Top 10 DUI Defense Attorney" award.
 The National Academy of Criminal Defense Attorneys gave James Dimeas the "Top 10 Attorney Award for the State of Illinois."
-Recently, the American Society of Legal Advocates named James Dimeas a "Top 100 Criminal Defense Lawyer in the State of Illinois For the Year 2018 and 2019."
+Recently, the American Society of Legal Advocates named James Dimeas a "Top 100 Criminal Defense Lawyer in the State of Illinois For the Year 2018, 2019, and 2020."
 James Dimeas was named a "Best DUI Attorney."
 Expertise named James Dimeas a "Best Criminal Defense Lawyer in Chicago."
 The National Trial Lawyers named James Dimeas a "Top 100 Criminal Defense Trial Lawyer."
 The American Institute of Criminal Law Attorneys recognized James Dimeas as a "10 Best Attorney for Client Satisfaction."
-AVVO rates James Dimeas as "Superb", the highest rating possible for any DUI lawyer in the United States.
+AVVO rates James Dimeas as "Superb," 10 out of 10, the highest rating possible for any DUI lawyer in the United States.

 If you are being charged with a first-time DUI, or a second DUI, you can contact James Dimeas anytime for a free and confidential consultation.
 You can always talk to James Dimeas personally by calling 847-807-7405.